Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

 ## Known Issues

--   Kinemation only supports Windows platforms.
+-   Kinemation only supports desktop platforms.
 While the ACLUnity native plugin is expected to work across all platforms, I do not have the capability to compile and test for other platforms.
 If you would like to see Kinemation support your target platform, please reach out to me!